Was it misleading and deceptive conduct, or simply ambush marketing? Which case won?

 Ambush marketing is the practice by which a company attempts to associate its products or services with an event without paying to become an official sponsor of that event.
 Businesses sometimes do this as a way to get more customers while at the same time saving money on the cost of sponsorship.

-This happened recently when telco giant Telstra decided to associate itself with the Rio Olympic Games, presumably for the obvious marketing benefits of being linked to a universally popular and widely televised sporting event.
+This happened in 2016 when telco giant Telstra decided to associate itself with the Rio Olympic Games, presumably for the obvious marketing benefits of being linked to a universally popular and widely televised sporting event.
 Another factor in Telstra’s decision to take this course of action could have been that its arch-rival, Optus, was an official sponsor of the Olympic Games.

 Telstra not an official sponsor of the Rio Olympic Games